farithadnan/farithadnan.github.io/_posts/2022-11-03-scrum-framework.md

 - Move the issue to the backlog
 - Move the issue to a future sprint

-### Work Items

-- User Stories (features); non technical description on what user want  and this is from user's perspective.
-Example:
-  - *"As a {type of user}, I want {goal} so that I {receive benefit} "*
-  - *"As a customer, I want to be able to create an account so that I can see my previous purchases."*
-- Tasks
-- Bugs/Issues

 Below shows a simplify representation of a sprint and a brief explanation about it:

 ![Image of Sprint](/posts/20221103/sprint.png)

-- **Each set of user stories/work items consist their own cycle workflow which includes planning, building, testing and reviewing**, after this cycle is completed we will have a potential shippable product.
-- For the next section will explain more details about the Sprint's cycle workflow.
+- **Each set of user stories/work items consist their own cycle workflow (planning, building, testing and reviewing)**, after this cycle is completed we will have a potential shippable product.
+For the next section will explain more details about the Sprint's cycle workflow.

 ## Scrum Workflow (Inside Sprint)